-Because the Immediate Payment Option pays less (\$50,000) than the projected per-claimant average values under the Plan, every Abuse Claimant that elects that option increases the projected per-claimant average for all other Abuse Claimants.
+Because the Immediate Payment Option pays less (\$50,000) than the projected per-claimant average values under the Plan, every Abuse Claimant that elects the Immediate Payment Option increases the projected per-claimant average for all other Abuse Claimants.
+By way of example, assuming total cash contributions of \$138,500,000, if ten Abuse Claimants elect the Immediate Payment Option, the per Claim distribution increases to \$411,940.30.
+If twenty-five claimants elect the Immediate Payment Option, the per Claim distribution increases to \$428,906.25.
 The tradeoff, as described below, is that Abuse Claimants electing the Immediate Payment Option: 1) receive their payment within 30 days of the Effective Date of the Plan, and 2) do not have their Abuse Claims scored or reviewed in any way.